Unit 19: Vocabulary

 leading edge

-at the forefront of a new technology; also referred to as "state-of-the-art"
+At the forefront of a new technology; also referred to as "state-of-the-art".

 UK